The Strangers (Malibu Comics): Possibility of revival

-In 2003, Steve Englehart was commissioned by Marvel to relaunch the Ultraverse with the most recognizable characters, pitching the arrival of the Strangers to Earth-616, but the editorial decided finally not to resurrect the Ultraverse imprint.
+In 2003, Steve Englehart was commissioned by Marvel to relaunch the Ultraverse with the most recognizable characters, pitching the arrival of the Strangers to Earth-616, but the editorial decided not to resurrect the Ultraverse imprint.
+This version from Englehart would have featured a group of popular Ultraverse heroes waking up in the main Marvel Universe.
+The lineup would have consisted of Hardcase, Mantra, Prime, Sludge, Rune, Lord Pumpkin, Lady Killer, Night Man, Rhiannon, and Atom Bob.
+The characters would have remained as permanent mainstays in the Marvel Comics following the comic series.

-In June 2005, when asked by Newsarama whether Marvel had any plans to revive the Ultraverse (including the Strangers), Marvel editor-in-chief Joe Quesada replied that:
+In June 2005, when asked by Newsarama whether Marvel had any plans to revive the Ultraverse (including the Strangers), Marvel editor-in-chief Joe Quesada replied: